kuy/redux-tooltip/README.md

 ### `Origin`

 A origin component.
-This has default handlers of `onMouseOver` and `onMouseOut` which dispatches actions to show/hide tooltip.
+This has default handlers of `onMouseEnter` and `onMouseLeave` which dispatches actions to show/hide tooltip.

 ### reducer